-Understanding an Outlier - The U.S. System of Airport Governance and Economic Regulation (Journal of Air Law and Commerce), Vol. 87, Issue 1,forthcoming.
+Understanding an Outlier - The U.S. System of Airport Governance and Economic Regulation (Journal of Air Law and Commerce), Vol. 87, Issue 1,Spring 2022.

 Privacy and Trade Secret Law Applied to Drones: An Economic Analysis (Columbia Science and Technology Law Review, Spring 2018)

 The sheer number of drones, combined with their ability to fly quietly at low altitudes with cameras and other monitoring equipment, raises concerns about property rights and privacy.
 I begin by discussing how vertical property rights were cut back in the 1940s to accommodate the rise of commercial aviation, and then I apply a similar analysis to draw conclusions about vertical property rights in the drone era.
 Overhead aircraft flights raise serious noise issues, while overhead drone flights raise serious privacy issues.
 The fundamental question addressed is how will the balancing of privacy concerns and the interests of drone operators influence the emergence of new rules governing minimum drone operating altitudes above private property?